SansGuidon/bookmarks/README.md

 > Don’t be scared, ashamed, or discouraged to make it paid
 > Don’t let anyone tell you how much you should charge for your work
 > value your work and believe that despite the fact that haters are loud, you’re still gonna get a lot of customers who would gladly pay for what you made.
+* [GitHut](https://githut.info/) - A small place to discover more about the usage of programming languages in GitHub.

 ## Golang / Go
 * [faiface/pixel](https://github.com/faiface/pixel) - Pixel : A hand-crafted 2D game library in Go.